Does mindfulness Really work?

 Watch this short video explaining some of the science behind what we do.

-Can mindfulness really help me?
+Can mindfulness help me?

 Mindfulness has been shown through numerous peer-reviewed scientific studies to deliver health and performance benefits.
 These benefits include promoting wellbeing, managing pain, improving sleep, recovering from injury, managing anxiety, improving resilience and improving attention and focus.
 If health and recovery is your focus, it's important to note that mindfulness is not a replacement for medical treatment, if used as a complementary practice it could significantly improve your wellbeing or recovery.